gdalcubes/docs/source/collection_formats.rst

 In the current version of gdalcubes, we assume that the acquisition date/time of images can be derived from the dataset identifiers.
 Similar to the extraction of image names, a pattern defines a regular expression where the first marked subexpression / capturing group within parentheses is extracted.
-The format definition in the collection format then defines how convert the extracted string to a date/time object, according to the `strptime function <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strptime.html>`_.
+The ``format`` definition in the collection format then defines how convert the extracted string to a date/time object, according to the `strptime function <http://pubs.opengroup.org/onlinepubs/9699919799/functions/strphtml>`_. time.